sfortis/openai_tts/README.md

 - **Dynamic model discovery** – Available models are fetched from the Groq API during setup; voices are selected from a built-in list.
 - **Per-call options** – Voice and normalization can be changed when calling `tts.speak`.
 - **In-memory caching** – Frequently used phrases are cached to reduce API calls.
 Cache size is configurable in options.
+ - **Live validation** – The setup flow verifies your API key and the selected model with Groq before creating the entry.

 The integration relies on `ffmpeg` for merging chime sounds and for optional loudness normalization.
 Ensure `ffmpeg` is installed on the system running Home Assistant.